Skip to main content

 Students hacking a toy train

-Kat Steele of the Ability & Innovation Lab emphasizes that Toy Hacks are a great opportunity to not only help others, but also train and inspire engineers in universal design, “What if we didn’t have to adapt toys?
+Kat Steele of the Neuromechanics & Mobility Lab emphasizes that Toy Hacks are a great opportunity to not only help others, but also train and inspire engineers in universal design, “What if we didn’t have to adapt toys?
 What if more toys were accessible off-the-shelf to individuals with diverse abilities?
 Hopefully all the students will remember these small lessons as they design products and environments in the future.”

 At the Holiday Toy Hack, volunteers worked in small teams led by a UW student or staff member.
 A team of Bioengineering students, led by Dianne Hendricks and PhD student Molly Mollica, trained their peers in how to adapt toys before the workshop.
 Roujia Wang, Philip Lee, Alexander Novokhodko, and Moritz Lange are all Bioengineering seniors who will continue to lead toy adaptation workshops throughout the year as part of their honor’s project.